souliss/souliss.github.io/getting-started/index.md

 share: false
 ---

-Lets see what Souliss does and how can fit for you.

-## Introduction

 Souliss is build in three main parts, listed below:

 * [The Arduino Networking Framework](https://github.com/souliss/souliss) : This is the code that runs on your Arduino and compatible boards, it network your boards and is the base structure of your automation system.